mogg3/nn-from-scratch/README.md

-# NNFromScratch
+# NNFromScratch (in progress)
-Simple Neural Network implementation from scratch in python (only for self educational purposes)
+Neural Network implementation from scratch in python (only for self educational purposes)